dagahren/Evomics/readme.md

 ##### Exercise 4

 Now lets look at a paired-end Illumina RAD dataset.
 The forward read is in the file KE1_S49_R1_001.fastq.gz and the reverse read is in the KE1_S49_R2_001.fastq.
-Have a look at the fastq files and the naming of the ID:s in the forward and reverse reads using head and tail.
+Have a look at the fastq files and the naming of the ID:s in the forward and reverse reads using **head** and **tail**.
 Can you see which reads belong to the same DNA fragment?

 * Use fastqc from the command line again to analyse these reads.
 * Again, use firefox to view the reports.